A modification of two graph-decomposition theorems based on a vertex-removing synchronised graph product

-The relaxed requirement of Theorem~\ref{theorem_1} and the first and second relaxed requirement of Theorem~\ref{theorem_2} are based on the decomposition of a complete bipartite graph where all arcs have the same label.
-If $B(X,Y)$ is a complete bipartite graph where all arcs have the same label and $[X,Y]$ does not contain backward arcs then $B(X,Y)\cong B(X,Y)/Y \boxbackslash B(X,Y)/X$, which we state and prove in Lemma~\ref{Lemma1}.
-The~third relaxed requirement of Theorem~\ref{theorem_2} is based on the observation that the contraction of $X_1$ and $X_2$, $G/X_1/X_2$, replaces the set of arcs $[X_1,X_2]$ by a set of arcs $[\{\tilde{x}_1\},\{\tilde{x}_2\}]$.
-Then, the VRSP of the subgraph $G'$ of $G/Y$ arc-induced by the set of arcs $[X_1,X_2]$ of $G/Y$ and the subgraph $G''$ of $G/X_1/X_2$ arc-induced by the set of arcs $[\{\tilde{x}_1\},\{\tilde{x}_2\}]$ of $G/X_1/X_2$ is isomorphic to $G'$, $G'\cong G'\boxbackslash G''$.
 We have depicted a simple example in Figure~\ref{Example1} which illustrates these three relaxed requirements.
 At the upper left of Figure~\ref{Example1}, we show the graph $G$.
-The subgraph arc-induced by the arcs with label $c$ contains two complete bipartite subgraphs.
-The arcs with label $c$ are the only arcs in $[X_1,Y]\cup [Y,X_2]$.
-For all other sets of arcs of $G$ with the same label we do not require that these sets arc-induce a complete bipartite graph as they are not in $[X_1,Y]\cup [Y,X_2]$.
-At the lower left and the upper right of Figure~\ref{Example1}, we show the contracted graphs $G/Y$ and $G/X_1/X_2$ , respectively.
+The subgraph arc-induced by the arcs with label pair $c$ contains two complete bipartite subgraphs.
+The arcs with label pair $c$ are the only arcs in $[X_1,Y]\cup [Y,X_2]$.
+For all other sets of arcs in $G$ with the same label pair we do not require that these sets arc-induce a complete bipartite graph as they are not in $[X_1,Y]\cup [Y,X_2]$.
+At the lower left and the upper right of Figure~\ref{Example1}, we show the contracted graphs $G/Y$ and $G/X_1/X_2$, respectively.
 At the lower right of Figure~\ref{Example1}, we show the intermediate product of the graphs $G/Y$ and $G/X_1/X_2$, $G/Y\boxtimes G/X_1/X_2$.
 The vertices in the set $Z$ at the lower right of Figure~\ref{Example1} induce the graph $G/Y\boxbackslash G/X_1/X_2$ which is isomorphic to $G$.

-Before we can prove Theorem~\ref{theorem_3} and Theorem~\ref{theorem_4}, we state and prove in Lemma~\ref{Lemma1} that a complete biparite graph $B(X,Y)$ where all arcs have the same label can be decomposed in such a manner that $B(X,Y)\cong B(X,Y)/Y\boxbackslash B(X,Y)/X$.
-In Figure~\ref{BiPartiteExample1}, we give a simple example of the decomposition of a bipartite graph where all arcs have the same label.
-Because all labels are identical, we have omitted these labels.
+Before we can prove Theorem~\ref{theorem_3} and Theorem~\ref{theorem_4}, we state and prove in Lemma~\ref{lemma1} that a (not necessarily complete) bipartite graph $B(X,Y)$ consisting solely of complete bipartite subgraphs $B(X_i,Y_i), i=1,\ldots n,$ can be decomposed in such a manner that $B(X,Y)\cong B(X,Y)/Y\boxbackslash B(X,Y)/X$, where $X_i\subseteq X, Y_i\subseteq Y$, all arcs of $B(X_i,Y_i)$ have the same label pair, all $[X_i,Y_i]$ have no backward arcs or all $[X_i,Y_i]$ have no forward arcs, and any pair of subgraphs $B(X_i,Y_i)$ and $B(X_j,Y_j), i\neq j,$ have different label pairs.
+In Figure~\ref{BiPartiteExample1}, we give a simple example of the decomposition of a bipartite graph where all arcs have the same label pair.
+Because all label pairs are identical, we have omitted these label pairs.